Vaccinating Kittens

 Cat flu is not related in any way to human influenza.
 The only similarity is the symptoms, such as sneezing, coughing, high temperature, discharging eyes and nose.
 There are thought to be many different causes of cat flu, but about two thirds of cases are due to one of two viruses: Feline Herpesvirus and Feline Calicivirus.

-Feline Herpesvirus is similar to herpes virus in man, (though humans cannot become infected with feline herpesvirus), in that once the cat has become infected with it, even when apparently recovered the virus may still be present, lying dormant in the cat’s nervous system.
+Feline Herpesvirus is similar to herpes virus in man (though humans cannot become infected with feline herpesvirus), in that once the cat has become infected with it, even when apparently recovered the virus may still be present, lying dormant in the cat’s nervous system.
 When the cat is not well for whatever reason, this virus can reactivate and cause disease again.
 This is called “latency”.

 Calicivirus produces essentially the same symptoms as herpesvirus, with the addition of mouth ulcers.
 Although latency does not occur with calicivirus, the virus can be shed in saliva for many months after the cat has recovered from the disease.